 Next, focus in on the tree itself, paying particular attention to any signs of damage on the trunk and root system.
 Landscaping practices, construction vehicles, lightning strikes, insect infestations and fungi can all make a tree unsafe for scaling.
 Even if insects haven't damaged the tree, still keep an eye out for bugs like wasps and bees, as well as plants such as poison ivy and poison sumac.

 Another easy way to help avoid any mishaps is to climb what's known as a tame tree.
 Tame trees have been climbed by others and cleared of safety threats.
 Wild trees, on the other hand, are best left to tree climbing experts and arborists.
-For other must-know knowledge about outdoor adventuring and arboreal musings, visit the links on the next page.
+For other must-know knowledge about outdoor adventuring and arboreal musings, visit the links below.